ZigzagSecurity/survival-guide-radare2/crackme1.md

 ![](https://github.com/ZigzagSecurity/survival-guide-radare2/blob/master/PART1/aaa.png)

-As I said before, you can see all other analysis function by taping a?, aa? or any combination or letters.
+As I said before, you can see all other analysis function by taping a?, aa? or any combination of letters.
-After this r2 should know everything (at least enougth for us) about the binary.
+After this r2 should know everything (at least enough for us) about the binary.

 ## The discovering part
 This part consist of discovering what our binary is made of.\